Contact details:

 • Report any cargo damage to the broker or shipper promptly

-Step 3: Claims Investigation
+Step 3: What to Expect During the Investigation

 Your insurer will assign an adjuster who will: